 A new initiative Google has launched recently is a mobile-first index, meaning Google will base its rankings on the website’s mobility, regardless of its ranking on desktop.
 Google has also launched a mobile speed tester online so website owners can test the speed of websites, indicating Google’s focus on mobile responsive websites.
 This website, among other testing websites and plugins, can give users an indicator as to how responsive their websites are or are not.

 Fast Website Page Speed

-It’s good practice to fill out the most details on your Google My Business page, including logos, complete descriptions, business hours, business categories and photos of your services or products.
+It’s good practice to fill out the most details on your Google Business Profile page, including logos, complete descriptions, business hours, business categories and photos of your services or products.